semyon4eg/WeatherMicroApp/README.md

 # Lumen weather micro app.

-Let's you to send current weather requests to OWM API.
+Lets you to send current weather requests to OWM API.
 Saves retrieved data in json or xml format files at your choice.

 1. At apps '/weather' page enter a desired location name in english or cyrillic.
 2. Select data format you wish.